 Keep in Mind

-The best solution to take if you are struggling to treat or manage your breakouts is to speak with a doctor to see if your personal health is affecting your acne development.
-They will also be able to refer you to a dermatologist.
-Dermatologists are experts on skin and can provide you with treatments and solutions.
+If you are struggling to treat or manage your breakouts, then it’s better for you to speak with a specialist to see if your personal health is affecting your acne development.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!